We’ve put together our top market stall tips to help get you started.

 New beginnings can sometimes be a little overwhelming and exciting but it is important not to overdo it too early.
 If your plan is to make a business out of a regular stall, don’t go all out from the get go.
 Start with what you can realistically afford and let your business flourish naturally.

 By minimising overheads as much as you possibly can, your business will turn over a profit sooner.
 You will then be able to use that revenue to invest in the additions that you want.

 It’s 2019 people!
 If you want brand recognition and a large clientele in this day and age, then you must have a presence on the world wide web!
 Having your own website or a Facebook page alone will assist in generating a following.

 The internet is also an opportunity to transform your business from a market stall to an online retailer.
-You will also be able to share what will be on offer at your next market, as well as any sales that will be occurring on the day.
-Consumers are more likely to approach a stall they have already viewed online; they may even make the special trip to the markets if they know something they liked off of the website will be there.
+You will be able to share what will be on offer at your next market, as well as any promotions that will be held on the day.
+Consumers are more likely to approach a stall they have already viewed online.
+They may even make the special trip to the markets if they know something they liked on your website will be there.

-Social media also gives you the opportunity to run competitions with your customers that requires them to share your content to go into the draw, a great way of creating brand awareness.
+Social media also gives you the opportunity to run competitions with your customers that require them to share your content.
+This is a great way of creating brand awareness.

-Make sure your Social media details are on display at your stall, so that customers can continue to be a part of your business venture!
+Make sure your Social media details are on display at your stall.
+That way customers can continue to be a part of your business venture!

 Make use of your space

 Your stall should be an open and inviting space that your target market is drawn to!
 There are many ways you can utilise the space you are given to make it more creative and attractive.